Comparing company setup in Ireland and the UK

 In the UK, registering a private limited company involves filing documents with Companies House, the government agency that stores information on all UK companies.
 The key documents required include the Memorandum or Articles of Association, which govern internal affairs related to directors and shareholders, and Form IN01.
 Form IN01 provides important information such as the company name, address, details of directors, shareholders, and share capital, etc.

-EU Membership
+EU membership

 Nevertheless, the aftermath of Brexit has heightened the significance of Ireland’s EU membership for businesses.
 Ireland now serves as a gateway to the entire European market of 500 million consumers.
 The advantage extends to tariff-free exports across the EU, making Ireland a strategic choice for businesses seeking seamless access to this vast consumer base.
 Moreover, Ireland also currently ranks as the easiest European country in which to start a business, with Estonia and the UK in 2nd and 3rd place respectively.

-Company Officers and Shareholders
+Company officers and shareholders

 • Director: Directors are legally responsible for running the company and making sure company accounts and reports are properly prepared.
 In both Ireland and the UK, registering companies require a minimum of one individual to act in the capacity of a company director.
 Additionally, both countries allow non-resident to be the director.